tgstation/tgstation/README.md

 The SQL backend for the library and stats tracking requires a MySQL server.
 (Linux servers will need to put libmysql.so into the same directory as vgstation13.dme.)
 Your server details go in /config/dbconfig.txt.

-We've included a web control panel with some sample data readouts.
-It's recommended to install the database through sphinx, which is included and includes some updates.
+The database is automatically installed during server startup, but you need to ensure the database and user are present and have necessary permissions.

 ---